-Biden says US ‘did the right thing’ as officials respond to Chinese balloon - latest
+China flew airships over Florida and Hawaii when Trump was in power - latest

 Watch: Moment Chinese ‘spy balloon’ is shot down over Carolina

-President Joe Biden has defended his administration’s response to a Chinese spy balloon as divers recover debris from the surveillance craft shot down by a US fighter jet off the coast of South Carolina.
+Joe Biden has defended his administration’s response as divers on Monday began recovering debris from the sea where the airship was shot down.

-“We’ve made it clear to China what we’re going to do,” the president told reporters outside the White House on Monday.
+“We’ve made it clear to China what we’re going to do,” the president said.
 “They understand our position.
 We’re not going to back off, we did the right thing.”

-White House officials have revealed that several similar high-altitude surveillance ballons from China had travelled over the continental US during former president Donald Trump’s administration.

-The former president has repeatedly denied the claims, dismissing them as “fake disinformation” and claiming Beijing had “too much respect” for him to have carried out surveillance in US airspace.

 China accuses US of indiscriminate use of force over spy balloon: ‘Obviously overreacted’